 School of Psychology - Leading psychological science, scholarship and practice

-I am a senior lecturer in social psychology.
+I am an Associate Professor in Social Psychology.
 I teach in courses relating to social psychology and research methods.
 I completed my PhD in 2005 at Victoria University of Wellington.
 I’ve published over 150 peer-reviewed journal articles and book chapters, primarily on intergroup relations, prejudice and personality.
 In 2010 I was awarded an Early Career Research Excellence Award by The University of Auckland for my research on the causes and outcomes of prejudice and discrimination.
 I am the lead researcher for the New Zealand Attitudes and Values Study.
-This is a representative longitudinal study that assesses change and stability in the personality, social attitudes, and values of roughly 6500 New Zealanders each year, and running the study keeps me fairly busy.
+This is a representative longitudinal study that assesses change and stability in the personality, social attitudes, and values of roughly 12,000 New Zealanders each year, and running the study keeps me fairly busy.

 Interested in a PhD working with me?
 Please feel free to contact me if you are interested in pursuing a PhD with me, and would like to discuss possible areas of supervision in social psychology, personality, health and wellbeing, or environmental psychology.
 PhD students working with me will also have the opportunity to be involved with the New Zealand Attitudes and Values study, and to analyse nationally representative and longitudinal data from this study as part of their thesis.
 If you are interested in working on a PhD with me, then please have a look at the New Zealand Attitudes and Values lab page, and the NZAVS graduate lab page to get an idea of the types of research projects that I and my lab group work on.